Before we begin. A disclaimer.

 Of course, I knew this before.
 We all know this.
 This is day one stuff.
 Written everywhere.
 But unfortunately, humans don't learn by reading, but by doing.
 Only when I actually made those mistakes, did I really "get it".

 Nowadays, I still try to find "Pretend Work" in my daily life.
 It creeps in and never leaves me alone.
-However, I've came up with this bizzare scenario that helps me identify it.
+However, I've came up with this bizarre scenario that helps me identify it.
 Sounds stupid, but bear with me.

 Someone holds a gun to your head: